milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 ```

-### 4. Check new Milvus standalone versions
+### Step 4.
+Check available app versions

-Run the following commands to check new Milvus versions.
-You can see there are several new versions after v2.0.0-rc7.
+Run the following commands to see all available app versions.

 ```
 $ helm repo update